Albert0i/RU301/topology2.md

   await cluster.disconnect()
 ```
-Obviously up to three nodes can fail at the same time in this setting.
+Obviously each shard can fail up to one node in this setting.

 #### Step 6